msu-alglab/coaster-experiments/README.md

 whereas simply loading the needed Python packages (and doing nothing else) uses 57MB Max RSS.

-*todo: finish the next part of this experiment*

-We can also look at large graphs and let them run for an hour.
+We can also look at large graphs and let them run for three hours.
 Specifically, create graphs using

 ```
 python create_sc_instances.py basic_instances/ acyclic_sc_graph_instances/ 4 False 4 100000 100 8
 ```

-Which makes graphs with 4 length 4 subpaths, with a minimum k of 8 and maximum k of 100.

-Then run
+but save them in `big_instances/len4dem1subpaths4/graphs/sc0.graph`.
+Then use
 ```
-bash run_for_mem.bash
+bash run_big_instances.bash
 ```
-to create both std out (which has all of the run information) and std error (which has all of the `time` information) outputs for these 31 graphs.
+to run each with a 3 hour time limit.

 2. todo